greggelong/firefly/README.md

 If you press a key their charge times , flash dispositions and flash lengths are randomly reset.

-A firefly only takes the trate of a neighboring flashing firefly if it is fully.
+A firefly only takes the trate of a neighboring flashing firefly if it is fully charged.

 - [ ] put in references to other models and journal articles